soumik-kanad/soumik-kanad.github.io/_posts/2025-07-23-statistical-systems-and-intelligence.md

     * (There is no way to prove or disprove this yet, that with n-th order of differential data, maybe smartness directly emerges. )
 * Maybe mere bayesian statistical systems like LLMs are not enough to achieve intelligence.
 But with a meta-algorithms/meta-instructions which uses such statistical systems as their base tools, but tells them how to explore/achieve novelty/intelligence, it is indeed doable.
 Minsky also said something in these lines - maybe each advanced system making intelligent hypothesis (in humans) consists 90% of bayesian reinforcement things but the rest 10% are symbolic like K-lines.
 I’m unsure that we have found the secret sauce in that meta-algorithm that makes these statistical systems intelligent.
 (My worry is what if you need Newton to tell an LLM the possibility of the existence of Newton's laws!) **A** seemed optimistic enough that it will happen in next 10 years given the current development, saying as a person who experienced times when HoG features would fail miserably to experiencing an extremely useful reasoning assistant in our pockets.
 Let’s hope he is right, because that is a fascinating possibility to live for!

+## Further thoughts and reading:

+After the discussion I also tried to look up some sources to make sure that I was not just supporting outdated notions.
+So, here are some reading materials:

+* ** About the definitions **:

+    * What I defined as "intelligence" is merely one aspect of what humans consider intelligence.
+This aspect is more suitable to be called [adaptive intelligent](https://dictionary.apa.org/adaptive-intelligence).

+* **Examples of AI beating humans**:

+    Even though I'm unsure that any of these examples are still forms of intelligent systems.
+My concern is that they are just smart brute-forcers.
+Regardless, they are defintely impressive and have beaten humans.

+    * [AlphaFold2](https://www.nature.com/articles/d41586-020-03348-4) solved a 50-year old problem.
+    * [AlphaTensor](https://deepmind.google/discover/blog/discovering-novel-algorithms-with-alphatensor/) found a faster matrix-multiplication method.
+    * [AlphaZero](https://www.newyorker.com/science/elements/how-the-artificial-intelligence-program-alphazero-mastered-its-games) has found new moves unknown to Chess Grand Masters.

+* **Interpolation vs Extrapolation**

+    * [Bonnasse-Gahot et al.](https://arxiv.org/abs/2207.08648) point towards held-out datapoints represented in neural network feature space being in interpolation regime.
+    * While [Balestriero et al.](https://arxiv.org/abs/2110.09485) saw that in raw pixel space, almost every test sample falls in the extrapolation regime.

+* **Benchmarking intelligence**

+    It is very difficult to faithfully measure intelligence but it is still a very important task.
+Here are some attempts of people trying to measure intelligence on new AI systems.
+    * [ARC-Challenge](https://arcprize.org/) tests abastract pattern  invention without allowing brute-forcing.
+    * [LLM-SRBencg (2024)](https://arxiv.org/abs/2504.10415) tests whether LLMs can comeup with the final equations when they are absent in the corpus.
+    * [ResearchBench (2025)](https://arxiv.org/abs/2503.21248) tests whether LLMs can discover interesting reaseach innovations or hypothesis.

+* **Alternate Theories to find the secret sauce**

+    I think it was a good excercise and ChatGPT gave me the following directions that I myself need to read.

+     * Connectionist vs. Symbolic AI: Whether to represent and process data in human readable symbols or empirically derived representation ([Goel (2023)](https://ojs.aaai.org/aimagazine/index.php/aimagazine/article/download/15111/18883), [Xiong et al. (2024)](https://arxiv.org/html/2407.08516v2))

+     * System‑1/System‑2 dual‑process views: Intuitive thinking vs effort based deliberate thinking ([Loo's blog](https://thedecisionlab.com/reference-guide/philosophy/system-1-and-system-2-thinking)).

+    * Predictive coding: Predicting the future and comparing with the real future.([Wikipedia](https://en.wikipedia.org/wiki/Predictive_coding)).

+    * Pure scaling not enough: ([LeCun (2025)](https://finance.yahoo.com/news/meta-chief-ai-scientist-yann-153745262.html)).
 ---